 This week we observed what happens when people who truly know and love their God are struck with horror beyond words.
-Something Satan meant for pure evil – that blasted a gaping hole in the very heart and soul of a church and beyond – resulted in the display of God’s inexpressible glory to the world.
+Something Satan meant for pure evil – blasting a gaping hole in the very heart and soul of a church and beyond – resulted in the display of God’s inexpressible glory to the world.
 That’s what happens when His children refuse to hand the enemy his victory but run into their Savior’s arms instead.
 It’s obvious they know Him intimately, because their words expressed nothing but His supernatural forgiveness, love, hope, and strength.
 They’re experiencing a grace I can’t begin to imagine.

 While we watch our TV screens in horror, we each have our own realities at home.
 Most of us are untouched by the truly horrific, but still have to walk down roads marked by difficulty, grief, and darkness.

 I admit I’m fighting my own spiritual battles right now from several angles.
 And not surprisingly, the enemy’s fingerprints are all over them.

 A couple of nights ago, I finally relented from trying to figure out a certain situation (ridiculous attempt) and prayed, “What do you want me to do?”
 I didn’t pray it as calmly as you probably just read it.
 There was a hint of desperation in my voice.
 I had obviously allowed myself to go further down a dark side-road than I should have.

 My always patient, loving God whispered to my soul,

 Look – at – Me.
 In Me you will always find truth – peace – and strength.
 Stop looking all around and focus right here.
 On Me.
 I am all you need.
 I will guide your next step.
 Stay here.
 I love you.